edenai/unity-plugin/README.md

 ```
 ### Text to Speech
 You can use the plugin to convert text to speech in your Unity project.
+In case of errors, a `System.Exception` will be raised.
 #### SendTextToSpeechRequest
 This function is designed to send a request for text-to-speech conversion and retrieve the generated audio output.